evangelopolot/inventory-management/README.md

 - Log in with your registered credentials.
 <!-- - Access protected routes that require authentication.
 - Log out to end your session. -->

-## Project Structure

-- `config/`: Contains configuration files for the database and Passport.js.
-- `models/`: Defines the MongoDB schema for the User model.
-- `routes/`: Contains route handlers for authentication and other application routes.
-- `views/`: Contains EJS templates for rendering HTML views.
-- `.env`: Stores environment variables (not included in version control).
-- `.gitignore`: Specifies files and directories to be ignored by Git.
-- `app.js`: The main entry point of the application.
-- `package.json`: Manages project dependencies and scripts.
-- `README.md`: Provides information and instructions for the project.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.